 My major problem time and again on set is being fed, this should not be too hard.
 In fact pretty simple really.
-I'm f'ing huge.... maybe I need to eat more than the average person?
+I'm huge.... maybe I need to eat more than the average person?
 But this basic logic seems to defy many I have worked with since I left Australia.

 Thai Airways Are Awesome